electron/governance/wg-administrative/initiatives/OpenJS.md

 1. Individuals may voluntarily relinquish their membership.
 2. If all other members vote to remove a member.
-3. The chair can remove a member, but should provide an explaination to other members. (e.g. to alleviate a deadlock where we want to remove TWO inactive members)
+3. The chair can remove a member, but should provide an explanation to other members. (e.g. to alleviate a deadlock where we want to remove TWO inactive members)

 # Addition